anu-rock/ror-blog/README.md

 Early this year, upon recommendation of a former student, I checked out the much revered Ruby on Rails [Doctrine](http://rubyonrails.org/doctrine/).
 Boy, did it win me over in just one reading.
 Two tenets stood out to me - **Convention over Configuration** and **Optimize for programmer happiness**.
 Instantly, I installed Rails on my machine and created my first application, only to be later disappointed with my inability to understand much of code in the generated files.

 For the next few months, I did my (very) slow and steady learning of Ruby.
 The free online book [Learn Ruby the Hard Way](https://learnrubythehardway.org) was my best friend during this time.
 Last week, I switched to a higher gear and finished all Ruby basics chapters in the book and straightway jumped to Ruby on Rails once again.
+I found its [Getting Started](guides.rubyonrails.org/getting_started.html) guide extremely helpful.

 This time round, I was able to understand majority of the code.
 Stuff I did not understand, I googled.
 The things that stumped me the most, though, were those weird variable-like thingies prefixed with a colon.
 This [nice article](http://rubylearning.com/satishtalim/ruby_symbols.html) on Ruby symbols cleared that for me.